Planning a long distance hike? Here are some tips that I’ve picked up along the way to get your body prepared…

 Have a look at your intended route and note down the distance you’ll be walking on the longest day.
 That’s the goal you should aim for.
 Look to see if ascent and descent are mentioned and factor this in.
 This matters more than you might think; you might be fine walking the dog on flat ground, but add in a hill or two and it will become more challenging.

-- Tip: Figure out your longest day, factor in some hills and work up to it.
+Tip: Figure out your longest day, factor in some hills and work up to it.

 Start well in advance, I’d recommend three months minimum before if you aren’t used to regular exercise.
 The goal is to increase breathing and heart-rate so that you can walk uphill while still being able to hold a conversation.
 When it gets too much, slow down or stop to catch your breath.
 It will get easier as you do it more often.

-- Tip: Build up your stamina over time
+Tip: Build up your stamina over time

 Any exercise that increases cardiovascular fitness will help.
 Swimming and cycling are good options but even climbing the stairs instead of using an escalator or lift are a start.
 The key, as most experts will tell you, is to build up your stamina by exercising little and often.
 It’s far better to have four half-hour walks in a week than a massive day once a fortnight.

-- Tip: Mix up your fitness training and do shorter blasts regularly
+Tip: Mix up your fitness training and do shorter blasts regularly

 As your fitness increases you’ll also be wearing in your boots.
-Walking short distances will allow your feet get accustomed to new boots.
+Walking short distances will allow your feet to get accustomed to new boots.
 Try out different socks to get a comfy fit.
 Wool ones are best but you can try different weights.

-- Tip: Don’t attempt a long hike in new boots
+Tip: Don’t attempt a long hike in new boots

 If you normally use an inhaler, even if it’s only occasionally, do make sure you bring it with you on your trip.
 It’s always better to know it’s there rather than wish that you’d brought it along.

-- Tip: Put any prescribed medication on your packing list even if you only use it occasionally
+Tip: Put any prescribed medication on your packing list even if you only use it occasionally

 Trekking poles can be very handy too, especially for coming downhill.
 If you have trouble with your knees they can really help to take some of the strain off.

-- Tip: Read this blog post about how to use trekking poles
+Tip: Read this blog post about how to use trekking poles